-It is an awnless (hooded) 2 row barley with a dark coloured seed, medium green foliage and a medium height at maturity.
+Dictator 2 is a specialty forage, awnless (hooded), 2 row barley with dark coloured seed.
+It has medium green foliage and medium plant height at maturity.
 It is suitable for grazing, silage and hay production in most Australian production zones.

 - Excellent recovery from grazing